kennethdu/beep-boop/README.md

 ## Setup/Installation Requirements

 * Clone this repository
-* Open index.html file and type text to translate into Pig Latin.
+* Open index.html file
+* Input a number in the text box to translate the number

 ## Specifications